MyHealthPEI displays lab results that are available in PEI’s Electronic Health Record.

 I noticed a recent lab result is not displaying in MyHealthPEI?

-If you need access to lab results from before April 2025, you can request a copy of your lab results.
+If you need access to results for earlier lab tests, you can request a copy of your lab results.

 I had lab tests in another province, will the results be available in MyHealthPEI?